pingcap-inc/TiDB-QuickSight-Integration/README-manually.md

 ### 3. Create a security group

-1. nder the Network & Security section, navigate to EC2 > Security Groups > Create security group.
+1. Under the Network & Security section, navigate to EC2 > Security Groups > Create security group.
 1. Configure the security group as shown below:

     - Enter a name for your security group (for example qs-tidb-serverless-sg) and a description.